-In 2011, the Company issued 9,740 shares of perpetual, non-cumulative preferred stock (\$1,000 per share liquidation preference) to the United States Department of Treasury as part of the Treasury's Small Business Lending Fund (SBLF) program.
-Total proceeds from the transaction were \$9,740,000.
+In 2011, the Bank issued 8,766 shares of perpetual, non-cumulative preferred stock (\$1,000 per share liquidation preference) to the Bank's majority shareholder, Verus.
+The transaction was in conjunction with Verus's issuance of preferred stock to the United States Department of Treasury as part of the Treasury's Small Business Lending Fund (SBLF) program.

 The SBLF is a dedicated investment fund that encourages lending to small businesses by providing capital to qualified community banks.
-The SBLF is structured to encourage small business lending through a tiered dividend structure where the dividend rate on the preferred stock is based on the growth of the Company's small business lending.
-The initial dividend rate payable on SBLF capital is, at most, 5%, and the rate falls to 1% if a company's small business lending increases by 10% or more.
-Companies that increase their lending by less than 10% pay dividend rates between 2% and 4%.
-If a company's lending does not increase in the first two years after issuance, however, the dividend rate increases to 7%.
-Four and one-half years after issuance, the dividend rate for all companies increases to 9%.
+The SBLF is structured to encourage small business lending through a tiered dividend structure where the dividend rate, for Verus, on the preferred stock is based on the growth of the Bank's small business lending.
+The initial dividend rate payable on SBLF capital is, at most, 5%, and the rate falls to 1% if a bank's small business lending increases by 10% or more.
+Banks that increase their lending by less than 10% pay dividend rates between 2% and 4%.
+If a bank's lending does not increase in the first two years after issuance, however, the dividend rate increases to 7%.
+Four and one-half years after issuance, the dividend rate for all banks increases to 9%.
 Dividends on the SBLF preferred stock are payable quarterly in arrears each January 1, April 1, July 1 and October 1.
-The Company's dividend rate in 2015 and 2014 was 1%.
+Verus' dividend rate in 2015 and 2014 was approximately 1%.